Mucyosoda/Module-3-BOOKSTORE/README.md

 jump to the active branch: git checkout initialize-bookstore

 # Install
-in the terminal, run: npm installor npm i
+- in the terminal, run: npm installor npm i
 # Usage
-now run npm startto start the app
+- now run npm start to start the app
 # Run tests
-Author only
+- Author only
 # Deployment
-This project was deployed on Netlify
+- This project was deployed on Netlify

 ## Authors